About the Department

 We offer a range of three and four year degrees in chemistry and the Natural Sciences.
 You can find out more about these via our undergraduate web pages.
 The lively Durham Chemical Society (DUCS) organises a variety of extra-curricular activities for our students, which include lectures from industry, academia, annual “flashes and bangs” fireworks lectures as well as careers-related events.
 Our students are in high demand by industry and academia; our undergraduates have topped the employability league tables in recent years and many of our PhD students and PDRAs have gone on to permanent academic positions.

 There are currently 40 permanent members of the academic staff who lead research groups.
 Their activities are coordinated by our six overarching Research Groupings in the areas of: Biological Chemistry, Materials Synthesis and Structure, Optical and Molecular Electronics, Soft Matter Surfaces and Interfaces and Sustainable Chemistry and Catalysis.
-Durham Chemistry’s research was awarded the highest grades of 5 in the 1996 Research Assessment exercise and 5*A in 2001; in the 2008 exercise the majority of research in the department was graded as world-leading or internationally-excellent.

 Our research community is made up of 4th year Masters Students, over 100 PhD students, post-doctoral researchers and a range of international visitors.
 We have frequent seminars and other research symposia, including our flagship “Durham Lecture Series” which make the Department a stimulating and exciting place to do research.
 Much of our work is interdisciplinary and we interact closely with colleagues in other Departments through Durham’s Research Institutes (particularly the Biophysical Sciences Institute and Durham Energy Institute) and Centres (for example in Sustainable Chemistry, X-ray methods, and Soft Matter).